How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Hi Power: 1020mA ~3.7W

 A 7.5V DC 2A power supply thus easily accommodates 1 HT in receive and 1 HT transmitting low power, with plenty of margin.
 Note that a node Tx radio should only be used on Low transmit power because of the high Tx duty cycle.
 The RT85's Low power setting is already significantly higher than most HTs (1500mW vs. more like 500mW on most other HTs or as little as 100mW on HTs with an Extremely Low power setting).
 These power supplies are widely available on ebay/amazon for as little as $6.
 I've tested several models and they have all worked well, but ideally a 2200+uF capacitor should be added which will reduce any remaining ripple to < 1mV.
 Because switching-supplies switch at a high frequency there should be little or no 60Hz harmonics on the output and large filter capacitors should not be needed but some additional small capacitance is good to eliminate any remaining switching noise.
 Switching supplies are used with many devices such as internet routers and other electronics and they do not seem to cause any RFI issues at my QTH.
-But be sure to test any power supply for RFI issues as every situation can be different and just one poorly designed power supply in your house or even in a nearby neighbor's house could impact your HF and VHF noise levels.
+But be sure to test any power supply for RFI issues as every situation can be different and just one poorly designed power supply in your house or even in a nearby neighbor's house could affect your HF and VHF noise levels.

 The power adapters can be placed on the back of the node thereby keeping them out of the way and organized.
 And a metal or heavy-duty plastic enclosure for the power wiring and components provides a support base to anchor things to and enables the node to stand solidly upright.